plazas/bf_hxrg_ppl/README.md

 	-Turn electrons into electrons per time for each difference: rates\_vec\_jay=delta\_sig/delta\_time
             - In the process, calculate  F_i - <F_i> to eventually produce Figure 6.
-            - Calculate difference in rate with respect to first frame, and then normalize to produce the f_N metric: “jay metric”.
+            - Calculate difference in rate with respect to first frame, and then normalize to produce the f_N metric: `jay metric`.
 The vector is  s\_vec\_jay/=NORM

              - For the central pixel, calculate the coefficient B : new_B = (m/fc)\*(NORM/(val0\*delta\_t/1000))